Tuition and Financial Aid

 A graduate degree is a major investment in your future — one with an excellent cost-benefit ratio.
 Backed by the value of St. Catherine University’s reputation, our graduates are prepared to lead, influence and succeed.
 But, as with any major investment, graduate school expenses are something you’ll need to plan for carefully.

 Your costs will be spread across your five consecutive terms (over 19-21 months) as a student in the Master of Arts in Education: Curriculum and Instruction program.
-You’ll receive a bill for tuition and fees for each academic term (fall, spring and summer), based on how many credits you’ve registered for during that term.
-For fall and spring semesters, a four-month payment plan is available.
+You’ll receive a bill for each academic term, based on how many credits you’ve registered for during that term.
+You'll also be charged for student fees.

 Information about current tuition rates and fees is available through student accounts.